open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

                       **kwargs):
 ```

-In MMDet 3.X, the training interfaces of the all the detectors can be unified as `img` and `data_samples` using `DetDataSample`.
-Different modules can use `data_samples` to encapsule their own attributes.
+In MMDet 3.X, the training interfaces of all the detectors can be unified as `img` and `data_samples` using `DetDataSample`.
+Different modules can use `data_samples` to encapsulate their own attributes.

 ```python
 class SingleStageDetector(BaseDetector):